rspg/usb_sound_card_with_pico/README.md

 > stats_on

-Turn on output of internal stats every 0.5s when LOG is greater than 0.
+Turn on the output of internal statistics every 0.5 seconds when the LOG is greater than 0.

 > stats_off